newAM/bme280-multibus/README.md

 # bme280-multibus

-BME280 driver with support for I2C and SPI bus options.
+BME280 driver with support for I2C and SPI buses.

 ## Example